Parenting Affirmations to Use Every Day - Baby Chick

 Share

 Becoming a parent is a life-changing event.
 We will never and can never be the same after having a child.
-However, how we change and what we change into is largely, albeit not entirely, up to us.
-We cannot control all of the life experiences we endure as a parent, but our reactions to these events in our life are what gradually mold and shape us.
+However, how we change and what we become is largely, albeit not entirely, up to us.
+We cannot control all of the life experiences we endure as a parent, but our reactions to these events in our lives are what gradually mold and shape us.
 Emotions happen, but feelings are fed.
 Our choice to face is whether we grow and blossom into the adult that we are proud of and destined to be or morph into a lesser version of ourselves where we are overwhelmed, unhappy, and insecure.

 Our parenting journey takes many turns, approaches roadblocks, and has countless peaks and valleys.
 We may ultimately determine our fate based on our: